mattyjsmith/academic-kickstart/content/post/Cancer Immunotherapy.md

 **General immunotherapies** (cytokines) boost your immune system without being specific about what the immune system is targeting.
 Currently, there are two types. *Interferons* increase the resistance of healthy cells to natural killer cells and makes cancer cells more vulnerable to cytotoxic T-cells. *Interleukins* inhibit the growth and proliferation of cancer cells and makes them more visible to the immune system.

 ## What are the side effects?

+With any treatment there is always a side effect.
+In epidemiological research these side effects are monitored, recorded and given the term 'adverse events'.

+**ACT**: patients may experience...

+**MA**: patients may experience...

+**ICI**: patients may experience...

+**Vaccines**: patients may experience...

+**Cytokines**: patients may experience...